sc16141/loginpage/README.md

 # loginpage
 # flutter
 # project
-"A Flutter project for demonstrating a login page with form validation and asset management."
+"A Flutter project for demonstrating a login page with form validation and asset management. with the resonsive ui "